golivecosmos/.github/profile/README.md

 # Welcome to Cosmos ☄

-Hi, fellow developers 👋, welcome to our Github org.
-We're here to share a range of tools, libraries, and resources that will make your work easier and more efficient.
+Hi, welcome to our Github org.
+We're here to share tools, libraries, and resources that will make your work easier.

 ## Who are we? 🙋‍♀️

-We are developers who believe in the power of collaboration and the satisfaction of building sick software.
-We've come together from different corners of the coding universe to share our knowledge, experiences, and creations with the global developer community.
+We are developers who believe in the power of collaboration and enjoy sharing tools as we learn new ways of working efficiently.

 ## What do we offer? 👩‍💻